 You can see most of Inishmore, the largest of the islands, on a one day tour from Galway.
 If you have more time, a selection of local lodging is available on the islands.
-From Dublin, consider a two day trip which will include stops in Galway, the Cliffs of Moher and Inishmore.
+From Dublin, consider a two-day trip which will include stops in Connemara, Galway, the Cliffs of Moher and Inis Oirr.

 The Aran Islands consist of three small islands: Inishmore, Inishmaan and Inisheer.
 What these islands lack in size, they make up for with things to do!
 Here are 10 of our favourite things to do on the Aran Islands;

 This is the best way to get around as it allows you to experience island life at your own pace while taking on the stunning scenery.
 Cycling the narrow roads, you’ll whiz past flocks of sheep, ancient stone walls, small farmhouses, quaint villages and panoramic ocean views you will not find on any postcards.

 Pedal your bike to the village of Kilmurvey which is conveniently located on the way to Dun Aengus (see #5).
 This is where you will find an idyllic Irish cafe with delicious home cooked meals and impeccable service.
 Do whatever you can to get yourself to this cafe and never look back.

 This is something you don’t find every day.
 Wander around the villages and you’ll hear conversations spoken entirely in Irish.
 Yes, this will happen.
 The Aran Islands is home to the highest percentage of Irish speakers per capita than anywhere else in Ireland, or the world!